 to apply her makeup in a way that she desired.

-Upper eyelid blepharoplasty surgery is performed using a small incision that is hidden in the crease of the upper eyelid.
-The scar usually heals extremely well and is difficult for others to see even when your eyes are closed.
+The goal of upper eyelid blepharoplasty is to restore the lid’s natural line, and this is achieved by making a small incision in the crease of the upper eyelid.
+The scar usually heals quite well and is difficult to see, even when your eyes are closed.